-- (i) circumstances indicating the domain name was registered or acquired primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the owner of a trademark or to a competitor of the trademark owner, for valuable consideration in excess of the documented out-of-pocket costs directly related to the domain name; or - (ii) circumstances indicating that the domain name were registered in order to prevent the owner of a trademark from reflecting the mark in a corresponding domain name, provided it is a pattern of such conduct; or - (iii) circumstances indicating that the domain name was registered primarily for the purpose of disrupting the business of a competitor; or - (iv) circumstances indicating that the domain name has intentionally been used in an attempt to attract, for commercial gain, Internet users to a website or other online location, by creating a likelihood of confusion with a trademark as to the source, sponsorship, affiliation, or endorsement of the website or location or of a product or service on a website or location.
+- circumstances indicating the domain name was registered or acquired primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the owner of a trademark or to a competitor of the trademark owner, for valuable consideration in excess of the documented out-ofpocket costs directly related to the domain name; or - (ii) circumstances indicating that the domain name was registered in order to prevent the owner of a trademark from reflecting the mark in a corresponding domain name, provided it is a pattern of such conduct; or - (iii) circumstances indicating that the domain name was registered primarily for the purpose of disrupting the business of a competitor; or - (iv) circumstances indicating that the domain name has intentionally been used in an attempt to attract, for commercial gain, Internet users to a website or other online location, by creating a likelihood of confusion with a trademark as to the source, sponsorship, affiliation, or endorsement of the website or location or of a product or service on a website or location.

-As indicated above, the Complainant's rights in the ONLYFANS trademark predate the registration of the Domain Name.
-This Panel finds that the Respondent was or should have been aware of the Complainant's trademark at the time of registration of the Domain Name.
-This finding is supported by the content of the Website offering products and services in direct competition with the Complainant.
-Moreover, it has been proven to the Panel's satisfaction that the Complainant's ONLYFANS trademark is well known and unique to the Complainant.
+As indicated above, the Complainants' rights in the ACTAVIS trademark predate the registration of the Domain Name.
+This Panel finds that the Respondent was or should have been aware of the Complainants' trademark at the time of registration, as it has been proven to the Panel's satisfaction that the Complainants' ACTAVIS trademark is well known and unique to the Complainants.
 Thus, the Respondent could not likely reasonably ignore the reputation of products and services under this trademark.
-In sum, the Respondent in all likelihood registered the Domain Name with the expectation of taking advantage of the reputation of the Complainant's ONLYFANS trademark.
+In sum, the Respondent in all likelihood registered the Domain Name with the expectation of taking advantage of the reputation of the Complainants' ACTAVIS trademark.